-Kelda Finance (No.1) Limited, Kelda Finance (No.2) Limited, Kelda Finance (No.3) PLC - these companies were incorporated to issue debt and raise loan financing facilities outside of the Whole Business Securitisation (WBS) Group, described below.
+Kelda Finance (No.1) Limited, Kelda Finance (No.2) Limited, Kelda Finance (No.3) Plc - these companies were incorporated to issue debt and raise loan financing facilities outside of the Whole Business Securitisation (WBS) group, described below.
 They are all incorporated in England and Wales and are wholly and exclusively resident for tax in the UK.

 Yorkshire Water Services Holdings Limited - incorporated in England and Wales and wholly and exclusively resident for tax in the UK.
-The company is the immediate holding company of Yorkshire Water.
+The company is the immediate holding company of Yorkshire Water Services Limited.

-Yorkshire Water - incorporated in England and Wales and wholly and exclusively resident for tax in the UK.
-This is the main company in Kelda group, providing water and wastewater services to the Yorkshire region.
-This is the company to which this Annual Report and Financial Statement (ARFS) publication refers to.
+Yorkshire Water Services Limited - incorporated in England and Wales and wholly and exclusively resident for tax in the UK.
+This is the main company in the Kelda group, providing water and wastewater services to the Yorkshire region.
+This is the company to which this ARFS publication refers.

-Yorkshire Water Finance Plc, Yorkshire Water Services Finance Limited - companies within the Whole Business Securitisation described below.
+Yorkshire Water Finance Plc, Yorkshire Water Services Finance Limited - companies within the WBS described below.